-This filling squash soup, full of vitamin A, is great as a starter, a light lunch or even taken to work as a change from sandwiches!
+This filling pumpkin soup, full of vitamin A, is great as a starter, a light lunch or even taken to work as a change from sandwiches!

 - 2 red peppers, halved